shivam15112003/Smart-Gesture-Based-Interaction-System/README.md

-# Smart Gesture-Based Interaction System
+# ✋Smart Gesture-Based Interaction System

 ## 📌 Overview
 This project enables **gesture-based control** for smart devices and virtual input mechanisms using **Mediapipe, OpenCV, and IoT**.
 It provides a touchless experience for interacting with digital systems, making it ideal for smart homes, AR/VR, and automation.